playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/basic-materials.md

 Try modifying the **Tiling** and **Offset** properties to effect the way the texture is wrapped around the cube.

-See the [Basic Materials project pack here][6] in the [PlayCanvas tutorials project][7].
-Left-click the 'Box' item in the Pack Explorer and press F to focus if the view is zoomed-out too far.
+See the [Basic Materials project scene here][6] in the [PlayCanvas tutorials project][7].
+Left-click the 'Box' item in the Hierarcy and press F to focus if the view is zoomed-out too far.

 [1]: /getting-started
 [2]: /images/content_creation/add_material.png